mjaschen/phpgeo/README.md

 ## Requirements

-Minimum required PHP version is 7.2.
+Minimum required PHP version is 7.2. *phpgeo* fully supports PHP 8.0.

 The 2.x releases require PHP >= 7.0 but don't get feature updates any longer.
+Bugfixes will be backported.

 The 1.x release line has support for PHP >= 5.4.
+Bugfixes won't be backported.

 ## Documentation